 Interest rates for both types of loans are set by the federal government each year.
 For the 2023-2024 academic year, the interest rate for undergraduate borrowers is 5.50% for Direct Subsidized Loans and Direct Unsubsidized Loans.
 The interest rate for graduate borrowers for Direct Unsubsidized loans is 7.05%.
 The interest rate is fixed over the life of the loan.

 Alternatives to Subsidized Loans

 In addition to unsubsidized loans, there are other loans available from the government and private sources that can help you pay for grad school.

 Grad PLUS Student loans are another federal loan available through the Department of Education.
 They are also known as Direct PLUS loans.
 Grad PLUS Loan requirements include that you must be a graduate student enrolled at least half-time at an eligible school.
 Your program must lead to a graduate degree, a professional degree, or a certificate.
 You meet the basic eligibility requirements for federal student aid and must not have an adverse credit history.

 Under the Grad PLUS program you are allowed to borrow the cost of attendance less any other financial aid.
 And you don’t have to repay the loan until six months after you leave school or drop below half-time enrollment.

 Interest rates on the loan are fixed.
-For 2022, any loans disbursed before July 1 carry an interest rate of 6.28%.
+Any loans disbursed after July 1, 2023, carry an interest rate of 8.05%.

 To apply for federal student loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA®) .
 Your school will use the information on this form to determine how much aid you are eligible to receive and present it to you in an offer letter.
 The offer letter will also give you information about grants and work-study programs you may be eligible for.